AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/ess-rpt-build-formulas.md

 ## Step 4: Save the Report

-In this step, you will save the report as a chart and also as a table.
+In this step, you save the report as a chart and also as a table.

 1. Click `Untitled Report` at the top of the page and enter a descriptive title.
 For this example, the report title is `2017 Holiday Sales`.